 MY ADVICE: I’m never, ever going to recommend you ask for free design work.
 That’s just not cool.
 If there’s a designer you love and whose work you connect with, my number one recommendation is to start saving up to work with them.
 It’ll really make the experience that much more special when you’ve been anticipating it and working hard for it!
 You can even reach out to that designer and ask if they have payment plans available.
 If so, you might be able to get started sooner than you thought.

 Besides saving up, there are some alternatives, like trading services.
 If you know a designer and have services that could be useful to them (like photography, copywriting, social media management, etc.), try to work out a trade agreement.
 Make sure you’re both clear on the exact details and value of services being exchanged to ensure each person is benefitting from the arrangement.
-Another option is the advice I listed under the first point.
-Find a designer who offers pre-made branding and make the investment in that.
-It’ll be much more cost effective than custom work, but you’ll still have a professional brand identity you can feel confident in until you’re ready to invest in a totally custom visual identity.
+If neither of these options work for you, you can always fall back on a pre-made branding kit or get to work DIYing until you can afford custom branding.

 Here are some instances that show you just might be ready to collaborate with a professional designer: